XiyiZhuang/Empirical-IO-Learning-Notes/Supplementary Materials/Useful Links for Each Chapter.md

 # Useful Links for Each Chapter

->  Links marked with a star (※) are, in my view, particularly well-explained and highly recommended.
+>  Links marked with stars (※) are, in my view, particularly well-explained and highly recommended.

 ## Chapter 2: Consumer Demand